chylex/Hardcore-Ender-Expansion/README.md

 Hardcore Ender Expansion
 ========================

+## Translating

+DO NOT MODIFY THE LANGUAGE FILES, THEY WILL GET AUTOMATICALLY REPLACED BY THE TRANSLATION SYSTEM!

+Use http://hee-translate.chylex.com/ for translations instead.

 ## Source code and asset license

 This part will become relevant once the mod's source code is publicly visible.